 Blazing Dragons Guide

 This is a spoiler-free walk-through of Crystal Dynamic’s cheeky point-and-click game.
 Only the essentials are listed to help players who are stuck.
 To fully enjoy the game and use this guide, you will need to make sure you do the following in-game:

 a.
 Choose every dialogue option.

 b.
 Use the Look Icon (the Eye) on everything.

 c.
 Use this as a last resort. : )

-For this walk-through, location screenshots are presented only for the first time you arrive at them.
+For this walk-through, location screenshots are presented only the first time you arrive at them.
 Important items are highlighted in blue.
 This way if you just need help n a single moment, you can easily find what you’re looking for.
-All items names are taken directly from the manual for consistency.
+All item names are taken directly from the manual for consistency.

 This point-and-click adventure uses a simple Icon Scroll and storage system.